 Some are just Monopoly money and worth nothing.

-This beginner’s guide will show you what tools to use to create the best short-tail, long-tail, LSI, and keyword phrases to use to help your website get in the best positions on search engines.
+This beginner’s guide will explain and show you what tools to use to create the best to use to help your website get in the best positions on search engines, which include: